 Think you can get a perfect score?

 If you’re not sure what Kamala Harris stands for, just read her logo.

-While it isn’t the most artistically brilliant design, the logo is effective in communicating Harris’ brand.
+While it isn’t the most artistically brilliant design, the logo effectively communicates Harris’ brand.
 The wordmark consists of both her name and her campaign slogan in red and indigo block letters.
-This leads Harris’ slogan to become indelibly linked to her name – making both more memorable.
+This leads Harris’s slogan to become indelibly linked to her name – making both more memorable.

-Furthermore, the arrangement of the words in Kamala’s logo create a shape unlike any other logo in the race.
+Furthermore, the arrangement of the words in Kamala’s logo creates a shape, unlike any other race logo.
 This makes her logo instantly recognizable by silhouette alone.
-With so many other brand marks that rely on visually similar boxes or single lines of text, this design stands out.
+With so many other brand marks that rely on visually similar boxes or single text lines, this design stands out.

 And, while Kamala’s website won’t win any awards for groundbreaking design, it does smartly feature the most important details she wants you to know about her brand – “Tough.
 Principled.
 Fearless.”